-The answers were almost unanimously “No and no.” Even worse, many desktop support managers and directors were not even asked to contribute requirements in advance of the RFP for selecting a tool.
+The answers were almost unanimously “No and No.” Even worse, many desktop support managers and directors were not even asked to contribute requirements in advance of the RFP for selecting a tool.

-The work of a desktop support group—deskside support if you prefer—can be distinguished from the desktop support work performed in the support center by remote control.
+The work of a desktop support group deskside support if you prefer can be distinguished from the desktop support work performed in the support center by remote control.
 Some organizations call it field support or local IT.
 Although the overall service provided by desktop support (resolving incidents and fulfilling requests) is similar to the support center, the reporting needs are different, and the tracking needs are different.

 Desktop support groups are typically considered escalation groups, or Level 2.
 Incidents that cannot be resolved at Level 1, requests or incidents that require a visit to the deskside, hardware replacement, imaging, etc., come to the desktop group.
 Often, desktop techs are required to travel; the HDI 2016 Technical Support Practices & Salary Report says that 70 percent of desktop support technicians travel to provide support.
 Thus, the calculations of time to repair/time to restore are more complicated.
-Most organizations do not have their ticket-tracking tools configured to provide a ticket status for “Traveling to/from site,” and fewer have a travel tracking tool that seamlessly connects to the ITSM tool or other ticket tracker.
+Most organizations do not have their ticket-tracking tools configured to provide a ticket status for “Traveling to/from the site,” and fewer have a travel-tracking tool that seamlessly connects to the ITSM tool or other ticket tracker.